HardlyDifficult/Tutorials/Chapter1.md

 Instantiate (creating a new GameObject) is one of the most expensive calls you can make.
 An object pool is the programming term for reusing objects instead of destroying and creating new ones.

-For this example, instead of destroying a spike ball that falls off screen we would instead have it respawn at the top and go through the entire level again.
+For this example, instead of destroying a SpikeBall that falls off screen we would instead have it respawn at the top and go through the entire level again.

 When should an object pool be used?